How to Handle Housing After Losing Your Job

 This can be a difficult step to take.
 But if you’re facing the loss of your home, you need a full accounting of all assets.
 Can any be sold or used as collateral to borrow against?
 Here are some items to think about selling for cash:

 Beyond the physical items that can be sold fast, think about stocks, savings bonds, trusts, or any other paper assets you own that may have value.
 Consider taking a loan from yourself by borrowing against your 401K or IRA.
 Think carefully before tapping into assets that you are counting on for retirement.

 If all your efforts to keep your home after job loss don’t work out, it might be best to sell your house.
 Renting or moving to a cheaper city may provide smart alternatives, especially in a recession.
 If you choose route, make sure to consider all your selling options.

 Listing your home during a down economy could mean it sits on the market longer, selling for less than you want.
 There’s also the added costs for repairs or cosmetic work you’ll do to get your home ready.
 If you’re in a situation where you need cash quickly, and don’t have the time or money to spare, consider working with an off-market buyer.
-After a visit from a Market Expert, Sundae can make you a cash offer and even offer a cash advance of up to $10,000.
+Sundae can connect you to hundreds of vetted local investors and can even offer a cash advance of up to $10,000 for eligible sellers.
 Best of all, you don’t have to do anything to get your home ready.
-Sundae makes the sale process fast, convenient, and easy.
+Sundae makes the sales process fast, convenient, and easy.